Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Results and Discussions

 \subsection{Inspecting Performance Robustness}

-Establishing a model's robustness in conjunction with its performance efficacy is essential to affirm the reliability of the proposed methodology.
-Our model demonstrated commendable performance across all utilized datasets.
-As illustrated in Figure \ref{fig_best_cf}, the model accurately predicted nearly all sleep stages.
-For the EDFX dataset with a batch size of 1024, the N1 sleep stage exhibited the highest misclassification rate, with 27 instances.
-N1 was predominantly confused with the N2 stage in 11 out of 5000 samples.
-In contrast, the N2 class showed 18 misclassification cases, with 16 instances overlapping with the N1 sleep stage.
-Additionally, there were minor overlaps between the wake stage and the N2 and N3 stages.
-The model distinctly identified the remaining stages.
-Concerning the HMC dataset, also with a batch size of 1024, unlike the EDFX dataset, the model effectively resolved the confusion between the N1 and N2 stages, presenting zero overlap.
+As shown in Figure \ref{fig_best_cf}, our proposed model predicted nearly all sleep stages accurately.
+For the EDFX dataset with a batch size of 1024, the N1 sleep stage exhibited the highest misclassification rate (27 instances).
+N1 was confused with the N2 stage in 11 out of 5000 samples.
+In contrast, the N2 class showed 18 misclassification cases, with 16 instances overlapping with the N1 stage.
+In addition, there were minor overlaps between the wake stage and N2 and N3 stages.
+The model distinctly identified the remaining stage.
+For the HMC dataset, also with a batch size of 1024, unlike the EDFX dataset, the model effectively resolved the confusion between the N1 and N2 stages, presenting zero overlap.
 However, some ambiguity was noted between the N2 and N3 sleep stages and the wake stage, with three and four overlapping instances, respectively.
-Furthermore, the model nearly perfectly classified the other stages.
-Similarly, for the NCH dataset with a batch size of 128, the model successfully ameliorated the N1 and N2 confusion, akin to the HMC dataset.
-Yet, a notable discrepancy was observed in the unknown (?) stage, which overlapped with the REM and wake stages in 14 and 18 instances, respectively.
+Furthermore, the model classified the other stages nearly perfectly.
+Similarly, for the NCH dataset with a batch size of 128, the model successfully ameliorated the N1 and N2 confusions, similar to the HMC dataset.
+However, a notable discrepancy was observed in the unknown (?) stage, which overlapped with the REM and wake stages in 14 and 18 instances.